Let’s Talk About Sex: Part 2

 The way to embrace sex as the spiritual experience it can be involves a lot of work.
 You have to tear down your notions of what sex is – the patriarchal version – and reframe your perspective, rebuilding your philosophy on the cornerstone of true, unconditional love, rather than the ego’s distorted notion of what love is.
 But that’s the easy part.

 The hard part is overcoming your fear of being vulnerable and showing your true self to your partner.
 Not only baring your naked body, but also your naked soul.
 This is a process that requires absolute trust that the person you are sharing this experience with will receive you, your true self, in unconditional love.
 It also means that you have to be willing to receive your partner in the same way.

 Vulnerability At Its Finest

 Vulnerability is our greatest strength and our greatest fear.
 What is vulnerability, exactly?

 Vulnerability is consciously choosing not to hide your emotions or desires from others.

 It can involve letting someone in who you’ve been keeping at a distance, emotionally, and it can also involve standing up for yourself and pushing someone out who has taken your power away.

-Vulnerability is uncomfortable, at best, for the vast majority of us, but vulnerability is what allows us to build trust.
+Vulnerability is uncomfortable for the vast majority of us, but vulnerability is what allows us to build trust.